SENER: Marine

 SENER has always retained its original marine vocation, and it is in this area that the company is specially acclaimed for its FORAN System.
 FORAN is a CAD/CAM system for the design, production and manufacture of ships.
 The system comprises several application packages, a number of common modules (build strategy, 2D drafting, 3D walk-through design review, concurrent engineering), links with production equipment, interfaces to management systems and even its own integrated development environment.
 The system runs on Windows workstations connected through LAN or WAN, permitting a fully interactive and concurrent definition of the ship 3D product model.
 The most recent design information is saved in an Oracle database providing designers with a wide range of complementary disciplines.
 When designing each ship part or each sub-assembly, it allows to define production processes in parallel mode, thus enabling the generation (for the most part, automatic) of custom-made, accurate and well-organized production information.

 The company also undertakes engineering projects for ship design and engineering, such as the repair and modernization of the Argentinian Navy's icebreaker "Almirante Irizar" or the Viking Line Ferry at Seville Shipyard.

 SENER Grupo de Ingeniería

 SENER Grupo de Ingeniería - the matrix company - promotes and takes part in manufacturing and production businesses.
-Through its Aeronautics area, it is present in consortium, such as Industria de Turbopropulsores ITP (sole Spanish industrial company producing aeronautical engines and gas turbines, started by SENER in 1984, and where SENER is at present the major shareholder).
+Through its Aeronautics area, it is present in consortium, such as Industria de Turbopropulsores ITP (sole Spanish industrial company producing aeronautical engines and gas turbines, started by SENER in 1984).
 Furthermore, through its Energy and Environment area, SENER has promoted different projects – in which it also holds stock options and contributes with its own technology – in the fields of renewable energies and waste energy valorization such as Torresol Energy.
 The performance of all companies comprising the Energy and Environment area is based on technology and processes developed within the Group.
 A company highlight in 2011 was the commercial operation start of the Gemasolar thermosolar plant, owned by Torresol Energy, which has a rated power of 19.9 MW.